osrf/ros2multirobotbook/src/integration_fleets_tutorial_cpp.md

 `add_robot`
 This function will allow you to add a robot to the fleet.
+> Note currently there is no support for deleting the robot
 - `command`
   A reference to a command handle for this robot.
 - `name`